Yair Amir, Johns Hopkins Whiting School of Engineering

-In recent years, Reinforcement Learning (RL) algorithms have brought dramatic improvements to diverse tasks such as defeating world champions in games including Go and StarCraft, controlling robots, managing industrial control systems, optimizing supply chains, calibrating machines, and personalizing marketing and ad recommender systems.
-One of the main limitations of these techniques is their opaque failure modes: it is difficult to understand how exactly these systems work and predict when and how they will fail in a given scenario other than running the system.
-In order for such autonomous systems to be assured, two key issues must be addressed: (1) fault tolerance and (2) controller competence.
-The goal of the proposed research is to combine information from a Simplex-based system monitor with a RL competence estimator to assure the safety of RL-controlled city-scale critical infrastructure systems.
+In recent years, reinforcement learning (RL) algorithms have brought dramatic improvements to diverse tasks: defeating world champions in games such as Go and StarCraft, controlling robots, managing industrial control systems, optimizing supply chains, calibrating machines, and personalizing marketing and ad-recommender systems.
+But one of their main limitations is their opaque failure modes: it is difficult to understand how these systems work or to predict when and how they will fail in a given scenario, other than by running the system.

 For such autonomous systems to be assured, two key issues must be addressed: (1) fault tolerance and (2) controller competence.
 For this research, two realistic city applications will be developed: an electrical smart grid and an intelligent traffic control system.
 The goal is to assure the safety of RL-controlled critical infrastructure systems.

 This research explores the issues of fault tolerance and controller competence by producing (1) an easy-to-understand black-box monitor that avoids system failures by detecting possible breach of the system’s correctness invariants, (2) a white-box monitor that estimates the competence of the autonomous control algorithm, and (3) a decision module to predict decisions that could result in the system entering a high-risk state.
 The goal?
 To assure safety by combining information from a Simplex-based system monitor with an RL competence estimator.